ResonantGeoData/ResonantGeoData/django-rgd-geometry/README.md

-# ResonantGeoData Geometry
+# Resonant GeoData Geometry

-A submodule of ResonantGeoData for storing shapefiles.
+A submodule of Resonant GeoData for storing shapefiles.

 ## Installation